 In this monthly Frozen Potato Products update, our analysts will share valuable insights about the Frozen Potato Products industry.
-This month: Global trade volume down 3.3% YTD compared to 2019, prices down 3.5% YTD.
+This month: Global trade volume up 12.7% YTD compared to 2021, prices up 11.0% YTD.

 Market monitoring helps agri food companies to objectively evaluate their current position within the market and the development of that position.
 Furthermore, it helps to spot new growth opportunities and whether the market is saturated.

 For the A-INSIGHTS MarketMonitor, we analyze the global trade in frozen potato products on a monthly basis.
 Derived from local customs agencies and statistics offices, the data gives us insight into monthly trade volumes and prices for all major importers and exporters.
 Combined with our sector expertise, we can provide you with an up-to-date view of the developments in the global frozen potato market.

 18.1% price increase in May has little impact on upward trend in trading volumes

 At 740 thousand tonnes, the trading volume in May was up 11.3% compared to May 2022.
 Prices continue to soar in light of cost inflation and sustained logistical challenges: with an average trading price of €0.98/kg, prices in May were up 18.1% compared to last year.
 Year-to-date, the price increase is 11.0% as lower trading prices in the first months of the year curb the price rise.
 Due to the record trading volume in March, the year-to-date volume is up 12.7% year-over-year.

 Additional volume is largely supplied by Western Europe, with supply shortages pressuring U.S. export capabilities